suragch/mongol-library/README.md

 #### TODO

-* [ ] translate this documentation into Mongolian and Chinese
+* [ ] translate this documentation into Mongolian and correct the Chinese translation
 * [ ] `MongolTextView` line spacing
 * [ ] `MongolTextView` or its helper classes need optimization.
 Slow rendering time for long text strings.
 * [ ] more `MongolAlertDialog` types (check box, radio button, list)